HzaRashid/CIFAR-10_practice/README.md

 - This was my first time using a deep-learning library -- keras with tensorflow backend.
 The CIFAR-10 dataset is a great place to start since it is one of the more general datasets out there, and the data is already organized – so most of the time spent on the project goes to optimizing the model and learning the libraries.

 - Important to note: there are many tried and tested models for this dataset, which can be viewed [here](https://paperswithcode.com/sota/image-classification-on-cifar-10)
-- For the purpose of learning the keras library, I tried making a model from stratch using common techniques for image classification (e.g., stacking convolutional layers, using batch normalization, adding dropout layers), which can be found in helpful_resources
+- For the purpose of learning the keras library, I tried making a model from stratch using common techniques for image classification (e.g., stacking convolutional layers, using batch normalization, adding dropout layers), which can be found in helpful_resources.
+Some unique aspects of the model in this repo: initializing the kernels using 'he_normal' distribution, not stacking the input layer, not stacking the last convolutional layer, and setting the strides to (2,2) in the last max pooling layer.

 ## Brief report:
 - After 50 epochs with the Adam optimizer, the model acheived an accuracy of 85.030%.
 However, it overfitted the data within 12-15 epochs.